Lithium nickel manganese cobalt oxides: History

-NMC cathode materials are historically related to John B. Goodenough's 1980s work on lithium cobalt oxide (LiCoO_{2}), and can be represented as an intergrowth between a layered NaFeO_{2}-type oxide and a closely related lithium rich Li_{2}MnO_{3} oxide whose amount is related to the initial lithium excess.
-The first report of Li-rich NMCs was by Zhaolin Liu et al. from the Institute of Materials Research and Engineering in Singapore in 1999.
-Further reports of the work of Li-rich NCM cathode material(s) were reported ca. 2000–2001 independently by four research teams:
+NMC cathode materials are historically related to John B. Goodenough's 1980s work on lithium cobalt oxide (LiCoO_{2}) and early studies on LiNiO_{2}.
+The first reports of NMC materials include those by Zhaolin Liu et al. from the Institute of Materials Research and Engineering in Singapore in 1999, and Yoshio et al. in 2000.
+As of 2023, the biggest producers of NMC materials include EcoPro, Ronbay Technology, Easpring and Umicore.